Opal Williams

 The evidence suggests Stephen may have been the victim of a violent crime.

-But now, detectives are faced with another possibility, that the 52 year old Army veteran and computer programmer took his own life.
+But now, detectives are faced with another possibility, that the 52-year-old Army veteran and computer programmer took his own life.

 Law enforcement was aware of a dispatch of a person or a jumper being seen jumping off a bridge.

-I met with Indiana conservation officers and Indianapolis fire department and told them that we were missing a person from Johnson County whose van was found by the river and that if a person had jumped over the into the water that it could have been Stephen.
+I met with Indiana conservation officers and Indianapolis Fire Department and told them that we were missing a person from Johnson County whose van was found by the river and that if a person had jumped over the into the water that it could have been Stephen.

 Maybe Stephen had climbed up the bridge where the van was and jumped in.

 We got our ranked officers involved, go all down to this location to find out what exactly we were really dealing with.
+We also had a sonar being used.

-We also had a sonar being used, we had holding equipment out.
+We had holding equipment out.

-As the search team scours the river for Stephen's body, investigators receive word that preliminary testing on the substance found in Stephen's van is back.
+As the search team scours the river for Stephen's body, Investigators receive word that preliminary testing on the substance found in Stephen's van is back.

 Not just a little bit of blood, but enough blood for someone to be concerned that something happened in the van.
+Opal said Stephen had been suicidal in the past, had tried to cut his wrist.

 Had Stephen cut himself in the van before jumping off the bridge.

-They found a rolled-up piece of carpet with what they believe to be bloodstain coming from within the rolled-up piece of carpet.
+they found a rolled up piece of carpet with what they believe to be bloodstain coming from within the rolled up piece of carpet.
+At first, I'm like, what could it be?
+It could be a person.

 Located about 15 yards from where Stephen's van was originally discovered, the carpet roll had not been visible during the initial search of the area.

 Earlier those weeks prior to Stephen being missing, we had some rainfall, and we believe that that carpet had been covered by water at one time.
+And when the water receded, the carpet was there.

+We peeled some of the carpet back.
 The goal was to be confirmation that there was a human being inside of there.

-They could see what they thought was the the top of a human head rolled up inside of the carpet.
+They could see what they thought was the top of a human head rolled up inside of the carpet.

 We then decide not to peel the rest of the carpet back here because in that carpet could lie a lot of evidence.

-uh very strategically you don't know who or what is exactly rolled up inside of that carpet and so that's why it's important to have the autopsy done.
+You don't know who or what is exactly rolled up inside of that carpet and so that's why it's important to have the autopsy done.

+At the coroner's office, authorities carefully unroll the carpet.
 Inside is the body of a middle-aged Caucasian male that fits the general description of Stephen Williams.

+His body was still in great physical shape.
 The water was cold, so there was not much decay there at all.

 We got him positively identified.
+It was Stephen Williams.

 The autopsy reveals he had suffered a brutal death.